Zia people (Papua New Guinea)

 The Zia tribal area covers the lower reaches of the Waria river, and extends along the Solomon Sea north and south of the river mouth.
 Communities include Zare, Ainse, Siu, Popoe, Dona, Saigara, Pema, Siu, Bau and Eu.

 Only the communities of Eu, Pema and Zare have schools with instruction above the third year.
 There is also a school (with dorms) at Toyare, at the mouth of Waria river.
 Because of the distance involved, parents who wish to send their children to higher grades must send their children to live in other communities for extended periods of time.
 The cost is quite expensive—for many families, prohibitively so.
 Upper level students in the Waria valley have two high school options.
 The first is a technical high school located near Toyare.
 The nearest traditional high school is four hours away north along the coast by boat.

 The region's current Minister in Parliament is Sasa Zibe, who is from the area.

-Since 2001, groups of English teachers from Japan have been traveling to the area to carry out educational charity work, as part of both the Niigata International Charity Organization and the Niigata-PNG Association.